ArrowElectronics/aws-iot-device-sdk/README.md

 ### DragonConnect

 Connects and communicates with the Dragonboard&trade;.
 Written in C and integrating a 2-way MQTT channel through Amazon AWS, DragonConnect reads/writes to Ubuntu file handlers allowing control of on-board IO.

-More information and source on [Github](https://github.com/ArrowElectronics/aws-iot-thing-sdk-dragonconnect-c)
+More information and source code on [Github](https://github.com/ArrowElectronics/aws-iot-thing-sdk-dragonconnect-c)

 * Navigate to DragonConnect
 ```sh